amogkam/batch-inference-benchmarks/spark/README.md

-# Batch Inference Benchmarking with ApacheSpark
+# Batch Inference Benchmarking with Apache Spark

 This repo contains benchmarks for batch inference benchmarking with Apache Spark.